repairvision/repairvision.github.io/_pages/consistencyrules/index.md

 ### The Default Value Literal must be a Valid Literal of the Attributes Type

 * A default value can be defined for an EAttribute, e.g. state : PlayState = STOP.
-* If the EDataType of a property is an EEnum (Enumeration: PlayState {PLAY, PAUSE, STOP}), then the default value has to match the name of an ELiterals (PLAY, PAUSE, STOP) of this EEnum.
+* If the EDataType of a property is an EEnum (Enumeration: PlayState {PLAY, PAUSE, STOP}), then the default value has to match the name of an ELiteral (PLAY, PAUSE, STOP) of this EEnum.
 * Alternatively, the default value can be empty (<null>).
 * An empty string (<““>) is not permitted!